expo/fyi/root-expo-object.md

 ### Resolution with `expo` object

-If the project Expo config has a root-level `expo` object, then all other fields will be removed:
+If the project's app config has a root-level `expo` object, then all other fields will be removed:

 **Input app.json**